elaugier/ApiGo/README.md

 * an API Engine : apigo-engine
 * a Worker : apigo-worker
-* a Message Broker : Apache Kafka
+* a Message Broker (Apache Kafka, RabbitMQ, ZeroMQ)
 * a Database (Postgresql, MySQL, etc.)

 ## Dependencies